 Since Aura offers antivirus protection and a VPN, it makes sense that it would have more compatibility.
 Identity Guard’s safe browsing features and password manager are available through a web browser and won’t be hindered by operating systems.

-Both services offer 24/7 support but a little differently.
-With Identity Guard, you have access to guides, phone support, and email, while Aura offers guides, phone support, and live chat.
+Both services offer 24/7 support, but with Identity Guard, you have access to guides, phone support, and email, while Aura offers guides, phone support, and live chat.

 We prefer live chat because it’s a painless way to navigate the system.
 Email seems more cumbersome and can take longer to receive an answer.
 Phone support is good if you need it, but it also feels like it could use way too much of your time.
 For our money, we prefer Aura’s customer support avenues.